camunda/camunda-docs/docs/reference/announcements.md

 ```

-### Changes in supported environments
+### Supported environment changes (OpenJDK, ElasticSearch, Amazon OpenSearch)

+Version changes are made to supported environments:

-- Raised minimum OpenJDK version to 21+ in Operate
+- OpenJDK minimum version raised to 21+ in Operate
+- ElasticSearch minimum version raised to 8.13+
+- Amazon OpenSearch minimum version raised to 2.9+

+To learn more about supported environments, see [supported environments](/reference/supported-environments.md).

 ### Breaking changes in the Connector SDK